Meridian Senior Living Communities Shine a Spotlight on the Significance of Older Adults Engaging in Activities During Active Aging Week

 To see Meridian residents in action, please visit these links to some of our Active Aging Week community posts: Brentwood at Elkhart, Cypress Place, Spring Oaks, Legacy Oaks of Sacramento, Gentry Park of Orlando, Brentwood at Niles, Chapel Hill Senior Living, Eastlake Terrace, Wood Haven Senior Living, Brookstone of Aledo, Landings of Huber Heights, and Bradenton Oaks.
 For more details and photos of Meridian community Facebook posts, visit #ActiveAgingWeek and #ActivewithMeridian on FaceBook.com.

 To learn more about a Meridian Senior Living community near you, visit http://www.meridiansenior.com.

 About Meridian Senior Living:

-Meridian Senior Living, LLC, a privately held company, owns and operates senior housing communities across the United States.
-With more than 7,000 beds, Meridian is among the largest senior housing operators in the United States.
-Meridian prides itself on providing the highest quality care and affordable living options to residents in their own communities.
-For more information on Meridian Senior Living, visit us online at http://www.meridiansenior.com.
+Meridian Senior Living, a privately held company based in Bethesda, Maryland, owns and operates seniors housing communities across the country and provides operational consulting to 24 communities in China.
+With more than 70 communities in 21 states and more in development, Meridian is one of the largest seniors housing operators in the U.S. The company prides itself on providing the highest quality care, exceptional lifestyle programming and a distinctive dining experience for its residents.
+For more information on Meridian Senior Living, visit meridiansenior.com.